cirrusflyer275ds/ctx-eor-site/docs/customer/customer-dashboards.md

 # Customer Dashboard

-Welcome to your CTX-EOR dashboard.
+Welcome to your Hireway dashboard.

 This is your central hub to manage trials, view onboarding progress, and access account-level settings.